 Starting a Social Media Account

-Those wanting to start a social media profile to promote their department, program, office or organization should first fill out this short online form, which will be sent to the Northwest Social Media Team in the Office of University Marketing and Communication.
-Permission must be granted in order to have an officially recognized social media presence, which involves being listed on the social media directory, the permitted use of the University name, the ability to use Northwest logos as your profile picture, and cross promotion of your profile on the University’s main social media profiles.
+Students and employees wanting to start a social media profile to promote their department, academic school, program, office or organization should first complete this short online form, which will be sent to the Northwest Social Media Team in the Office of University Marketing and Communication.
+Permission must be granted to have an officially recognized social media presence, which involves being listed on the social media directory, permitted use of the University name, the ability to use Northwest logos as your profile picture and cross promotion of your profile on the University’s main social media profiles.

-To become an officially recognized social media profile, you must have the approval of your department head, director, NLT member or president of your organization, as well as from the Office of University Marketing and Communication.
-Student organizations must also be an officially recognized student organization.
+To become an officially recognized social media profile, you must have the approval of your department leader, chair, NLT member or president of your organization, as well as from the Office of University Marketing and Communication.
+Student organizations must be an officially recognized student organization.

 When considering creation of a new social media profile, take an honest inventory of your resources and marketing needs.
 Interaction is expected on Twitter and Facebook daily – is this something your staff can manage?
 Do you have students who can help?
 Who will oversee this account?
 Does the type of social media profile you are interested in fit with your brand?
 (For example, does Pinterest make sense for the audience you are intending to reach?)

-When naming your new social media profile, please include at a minimum ‘Northwest’ before your department or organization name, but ideally include ‘Northwest Missouri State University.’
-For example, ‘Northwest Missouri State University Department of Natural Sciences,’ or ‘Northwest Department of Natural Sciences.’
-This will enable users to more easily find your fan page or Twitter account amongst many departments worldwide.
+When naming your new social media profile, include at a minimum “Northwest” before your department or organization name, but ideally include “Northwest Missouri State University.”
+For example, “Northwest Missouri State University School of Natural Sciences,” or “Northwest School of Natural Sciences.”
+This will enable users to more easily find your page.

 Choosing administrators

 When choosing your administrators on your account, choose carefully.
-It is important to always have two or more administrators, so that you can maintain access to your account should you have an employee fall ill or leave the University.
+It is important to have at least two administrators, so you can maintain access to your account when an employee or student falls ill or leaves the University.
 It is important to choose reliable administrators to post on behalf of your department or organization.
-These administrators should have a solid knowledge of social media, be careful writers and editors, and be committed to the positive promotion of your department/organization and the University as a whole.
-Social media has the ability to greatly promote or badly damage the image of your department/organization and the University as a whole.
+Administrators should have a solid knowledge of social media, be careful writers and editors, and be committed to the positive promotion of your department/organization and the University.
+Social media has the ability to greatly promote or badly damage the image of your department/organization and the University.

 To Be an Officially Recognized University Account

-• University offices, departments and programs must have TBD (social@nwmissouri.edu) as an administrator on their Northwest Facebook account, and provide TBD with the username and password for all other social media accounts for the department.
+- University offices, departments and programs must have Ashlee Hendrix (ashleeh@nwmissouri.edu) as an administrator on their Northwest Facebook account, and provide Ashlee with the username and password for all other social media accounts for the department.
 See profile request form.

-• The Northwest Social Media Team will not be posting for your department as an administrator, but is simply needed in case an inappropriate posting is reported on the account.
+- Ashlee will not post for your department as an administrator and is needed only for emergency access to the account.
 We are not responsible for this account or for posting your promotional copy.

-Additionally, your department, office, program or organization must have:
+Additionally, your department, office, academic school, program or organization must have:

-• For departments, offices and programs: At least one of these administrators must be a full-time staff or faculty member.
-It is permissible to have a student administrator also if the faculty or staff member reviews their posts before posting.
-If you use a student administrator, it is important to remember to remove their administrator rights when they no longer work in your office, and to add an additional administrator when that happens.
-For Twitter and other accounts, this may mean you need to change your password when a student leaves, too.
-When this happens, it is important to remember to notify University Marketing and Communication of your password change.
-If your full-time faculty or staff member leaves employment at the University for any reason, their administrator rights should be removed immediately and the passwords for your accounts need to be changed.
+- For departments, academic school, offices and programs: At least one administrator must be a full-time staff or faculty member.
+It is permissible to have a student administrator if a faculty or staff member reviews their posts before posting.
+If you use a student administrator, remember to remove their administrator rights when they no longer work in your office, and add an additional administrator when that happens.
+For other accounts, you may need to change your password when a student or administrator leaves; remember to notify University Marketing and Communication of your password change.
+If your full-time faculty or staff member leaves their employment with the University for any reason, their administrator rights should be removed immediately, and the account passwords need to be changed.

-• For student organizations: Your student organization advisor must be an administrator on your account and have access to the usernames and passwords for your accounts.
-When choosing your student administrators, consider having students of different years (i.e., a sophomore and a senior), so you have some continuity after graduation.
+- For student organizations: Your student organization advisor must be an administrator on your account and have access to the usernames and passwords for your accounts.
+When choosing your student administrators, consider pairing students from different years (e.g., a sophomore and a senior) to maintain continuity after graduation.
 Don’t forget to remove administrators who have graduated.

 Individual Accounts